 Learning Problems : About one-fourth to one-half of children with CP also have some type of learning problem.
 It may be a learning disability or a more severe learning problem like mental retardation in which they learn everything at a slower rate.
 People with mild mental retardation may learn to read and write but people with more severe mental retardation probably will not.
 This does not mean that children with severe mental retardation cannot learn, just that they learn at a slower pace than most other kids and will need some extra help in school.

 A child with CP requires a multidisciplinary approach since the problems are at various levels.
-Following therapeutic modes are recommended.
+The following therapeutic modes are recommended.

 - Medical intervention